+(A) Number of Commissioners.
+The Tribal Commission shall be comprised of five (5) Tribal Gaming Commissioners consisting of persons appointed by the Executive Council.

+(B) Oualification of Commissioners.
+Each Commissioner must be a member of the Tribe, and, as of the date of appointment, shall not be:

-- (A) Number of Commissioners.
-The Tribal Commission shall be comprised of five (5) Tribal Gaming Commissioners consisting of the five elected members of the Executive Council or their designees appointed by the Tribal Council. - (B) Qualification of Commissioners.
-Each Commissioner must be a member of the Tribe. - (C) Background Check.
-Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
-No person shall serve as a Commissioner if: - (1) His prior activities, criminal record, if any, or reputation, habits or associations: - (a) Pose a threat to the public interest; or - (b) Threaten the effective regulation and control of gaming; or - (c) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or - (2) S/he has been convicted of or entered a plea of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude; or - (3) S/he has a present interest in the conduct of any gaming enterprise; or
+(1) An employee of a gaming enterprise of the Tribe; or

+(2) A member of the Gaming Commission staff.

+(C) Background Check.
+Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member, the results of which shall be transmitted to the Executive Council.
+No person shall serve as a Commissioner if:

+(1) His prior activities, criminal record, if any, or reputation, habits or associations:

+(a) Pose a threat to the public interest; or(b) Threaten the effective regulation and control of gaming; or

+(c) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or

+(2) S/he has been convicted of or entered a plea of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor within five (5) years of consideration for appointment involving a matter which would be a crime under the provisions of the Michigan Penal Code or the controlled substance provisions of the Michigan Public Health Code; or

+(3) S/he has a present interest in the conduct of any gaming enterprise or in any business which is licensed as a vendor to a gaming enterprise of the Tribe; or

-- (4) S/he has a member of his immediate family employed as a key employee by any tribal gaming establishment. - (D) Date of Appointment.
-The Members of the Tribal Commission shall take office no later than one week after a new Tribal Council is sworn in following a tribal election.
+(4) S/he has a member of his immediate family employed as a primary management official by any tribal gaming establishment.